cschladetsch/DistributedSoftareManifesto/Readme.md

 ### I. The Crisis Of The Mechanistic Worldview

 For fifty years, distributed computing has been built upon a lie.
-That lie is the "Global State"—the belief that a network of machines can, or should, share a singular, synchronized reality.
+That lie is the "Global State": the belief that a network of machines can, or should, share a singular, synchronized reality.
 This is the Mechanistic Worldview.
 It views the computer as a clockwork engine where every gear must mesh perfectly with its neighbor.
 If one gear slips (latency) or breaks (packet loss), the entire engine grinds to a halt or, worse, enters a state of "desynchronization."

 To combat this, we have layered complexity upon complexity.
 We invented Paxos and Raft to force consensus.
 We invented NTP to chase the ghost of a universal "Now."
 We invented distributed locks to freeze the universe so we could safely measure it.
 These are not solutions; they are survival mechanisms for a flawed philosophy.
 They fight the fundamental physics of our universe: Relativity.